projectodd/microservices-primer/README.md

 Finally, the good stuff.
 How do these two approaches compare?
 Using the first approach, our average response time over an Edge network is __978.1ms__.
-Introucing our mobile specific microservice, this average time plumets to __398.6__.
+Introducing our mobile specific microservice, this average time plummets to __398.6__.

 	// TODO better results - graph across some sort of scale, type of network (4G -> 3G -> 2G -> Edge), with pretty charts